TombstoneTumbleweedArt/import-ply-as-verts/README.md

 Which has proven _most_ frustrating for several years now.

 > Prior to this, a good workaround was to process the point cloud in MeshLab.
 I love MeshLab and use it often, but it is daunting at best.
+Furthermore, despite it being capable of importing a much wider variety of nonstandard PLY, MeshLab still strips out 'extra' data if the model is reexported.
 The <i>real</i> idea was to have native Blender import.
 > Recent functions added under the hood of the Realize Instances node suddenly dovetailed with a standalone instancing app I had been working on since 2017.
 Realizing that six nodes can replace my entire program, I cheerfully abandoned it and put full effort into the importer.

 The combined result is a completely new workflow for the point cloud enthusiast.